Milt Woodard: AFL career

 Milt served under Joe Foss as the Assistant Commissioner from its inception in 1960 until 1966.
 Following the assassination of John F. Kennedy on November 22, 1963, Woodard was instrumental in making the decision to postpone the week's American Football League games, while the National Football League continued with theirs.
 The AFL was praised for its choice by several prominent sportswriters of the time, such as Red Smith.

 After briefly serving under Commissioner Al Davis, Woodard was appointed President of the American Football League in July 1966.
 The appointment came in the wake of the two leagues' agreement to merge, which had resulted in the transformation of the office of AFL Commissioner into that of a league presidency, which was to operate in a similar manner to the way the league presidencies of Major League Baseball operated at the time.
 After Davis refused to consider serving in such a role on the grounds it would be subordinate to the office of the NFL Commissioner, Woodard accepted the appointment in his place.
 He served until the merger was finalized in March 1970.
-At the urging of AFL superfan Ange Coniglio and All-Star AFL player Jack Kemp, Woodard had a commemorative Ten-year AFL shoulder patch produced for the 1969 AFL Champion Kansas City Chiefs to wear when they played and defeated the NFL Champion Vikings in the fourth and final AFL-NFL World Championship Game after the 1969 pro football season.
+At the urging of All-Star AFL player Jack Kemp, Woodard had a commemorative Ten-year AFL shoulder patch produced for the 1969 AFL Champion Kansas City Chiefs to wear when they played and defeated the NFL Champion Vikings in the fourth and final AFL-NFL World Championship Game after the 1969 pro football season.
 In 1989, Woodard was inducted into the Washington Sports Hall of Fame.